Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Preliminaries

-Finally, we introduce the notion of a warm-distribution, which is useful for obtaining mixing time guarantees.
+Finally, we introduce the notion of a \emph{warm distribution}, which is useful for obtaining mixing time guarantees.
 A distribution \(\mu\) supported on \(\primalspace\) is said to be a \(M\)-warm with respect to another distribution \(\Pi\) also supported on \(\primalspace\) if

-\section{Metropolis-adjusted mirror Langevin algorithm}
+\section{Metropolis-adjusted Mirror Langevin algorithm}

 In this section, we introduce the Metropolis-adjusted Mirror Langevin algorithm (\nameref{alg:mamla}).
 Let \(\bfP\) be a Markov chain which defines a collection of proposal distributions at each \(x \in \primalspace\) with densities \(\{p_{x} : x \in \primalspace\}\).
-The \emph{acceptance ratio} of \(z\) with respect to \(x\) is defined as
+The \emph{acceptance ratio} of \(z\) with respect to \(x\) (given a target density \(\targetdens\)) is defined as